mvolkmann/blog/src/smalltalk.md

 by clicking on the WorldMorph background, selecting Open, and selecting a window name.

-- Browser: for examining code
+- Browser: for examining code (a.k.a System Browser)
 - File List: file explorer for viewing all local files and editing text files
 - Installed Packages: lists all installed packages and allows more to be installed
 - Message Names: for determining which classes implement a given method